Datamuseum-DK/pico-smd-controller/README.md

-Attempt to write a read-only disk controller for a CDC 9762(/9760) Storage Module Drive running on a Raspberry Pi Pico (RP2040).
+A work-in-progress read-only(/archival) disk controller for CDC BK4XX/BK5XX (9760/9762) Storage Module Drives.
+It requires a Raspberry Pi Pico (RP2040) and some custom differential line driver/receiver hardware, and allows a PC to control the drive and receive status and data from it.
+The PC software ("frontend") also doubles as a debugging/diagnostics tool since it allows you to send arbitrary drive commands, has graphical display of drive status, and it logs what it sees.
+It is part of an ongoing effort to archive disk packs for a CDC BK5XX/9762 80MB drive at [datamuseum.dk](https://datamuseum.dk)

 ## Hardware
 Pico pin config: